protiumx/blog/content/posts/template-go-service/index.md

 So far `task` seems to be a very good alternative to `make`, at least for my personal use case.

 ## Folder structure
-The folder structure of this template is based on folder structures I've seen across many go repos.
+The folder structure of this template is based on folder structures I've seen across many go repos, which I really like:
 ```
 - `cmd/`: app entry points
 - `db/`: